Our Programs

 Through our "Particulate Matter" initiative, we strengthen climate resilience by deploying low-cost air quality sensors and installing air filters in Title 1 schools that lack access to environmental health resources.
 Fine particulate matter (PM2.5) is linked to asthma, cardiovascular disease, and other serious health harms that also impact learning.

 We use GIS and machine learning to analyze traffic exhaust, warehouse activity, wildfire smoke patterns, and socioeconomic indicators to identify schools at highest risk.
-With support from educators and families, we deploy sensor networks that provide continuous data on air quality fluctuations and install air filters to improve air quality in classrooms.
+With support from educators and families, we deploy sensor networks that provide continuous data on air quality fluctuations and install air filters to improve air quality.

 Nourish San Jose

-Through our Nourish SJ initiative, we support families displaced by wildfires by collecting edible surplus food from local grocery stores, repackaging them into nutritious meal kits, and redistributing it to families across San Jose.
-Grocery stores routinely dispose of fresh, edible food due to overstocking and approaching sell by dates.
-When this food enters landfills, it breaks down and produces methane, a greenhouse gas more than 80 times more powerful than CO₂.
+Through our Nourish SJ initiative, we support families most vulnerable to climate change by collecting edible surplus food from local grocery stores, repackaging them into nutritious meal kits, and redistributing it to families across San Jose.

 We partner directly with grocery retailers to recover surplus produce, dairy, and pantry items, package them into nutritious care-kits, and distribute them through food banks and community organizations.
 Each kit includes multilingual recipe cards to encourage healthy preparation and reduce waste at the household level.